 Regular articles are full-length original empirical investigations and research, consisting of introduction, materials and methods, results and discussion, conclusions.
 Original work must provide references and an explanation on research findings that contain new and significant findings.

 Note: The article should in 5 and 12 journal pages (excluding the abstract, references, tables and/or figures), a maximum of 20 references, and an abstract of 100–200 words.

-- An article review is critical evaluations of material about current research that has been published by organizing, integrating, and evaluating previously published material.
-It summarizes the status of knowledge and describes the future directions of research in the scope of the journal.
-This aims to provide a general description of the systemic, evaluation, and interpretation of research in certain fields.
-The title of the script must begin with "Review Article".
+The review article is a critical evaluation of materials about current research that has already been published by organizing, integrating, and evaluating previously published materials.
+It summarizes the status of knowledge and outlines future directions of research within the journal scope.
+It aims to provide systemic overviews, evaluations, and interpretations of research in a given field.
+The manuscript title must start with "Review Article:".

-The manuscript must be written in English with clear and concise academic grammatical English.
+Arbitrer emphasizes on language accuracy.
+It must be written in English with clear and concise grammatical English.
 The authors are suggested to have the manuscript checked by a colleague or reputable institution.
-The author also suggests using grammar check application, such as Grammarly.
+The author must provide submission with Certificate of Check from a reputable institution.
+As an alternative, the author also suggests using grammar check application, such as Grammarly.

 Title & Abstract

 Title and abstract must be in one column format with following items:

 This page should only contain the running title of your paper.
 The running title is an abbreviated title used as the running head on every page of the manuscript.
 The running title should not exceed 60 characters, counting letters and spaces.